Master the Art of the Intake SessionJuly 19, 2018

 Here’s What’s Wrong with the Salary History BanJuly 24, 2018

 All that said, what are companies doing to keep their younger employees?
-Companies reevaluated previous job perks and revamped them for both millennials and folks in generation z, but why?
-What are the benefits?
-And what are they?
+Companies reevaluated previous job perks and revamped them for both millennials and folks in generation z, but why are companies are working so hard to retain millennials?
 The millennials that currently flood the workplace receive benefits that the baby boomers never thought of, let alone dared to ask.
-Can they help your employee retention?
+Can they actually help your employee retention?

 Some companies have no official work hours (crazy, right!?).
 No one keeps track of vacation days or work hours at Netflix’s California headquarters.
 The company measures output and completion.
 If employees finish projects and get their work done, it doesn’t matter when or how long they’re in the office.
 Before you go on a slippery slope of opposition to this policy, there’s no indication that Netflix employees abuse it.

 Other big-name companies such as Glassdoor and Virgin Group offer another unique job perk: unlimited time off.
 Interestingly, this type of policy has shown to discourage their use because there's no incentive.
 Those un-used hours will always be there.
 A Boston-based company, Metris Communications, puts a cap on paid time off (PTO), but the amount is impressive.
 Employees get a standard three weeks of vacation, they get their birthday off, and after five years of employment, they even get summer Fridays off.